gaultier/blog/subtle_bug_with_go_errgroup.md

 Shadowing is another concept that made this issue less visible.
 I have had quite a few bugs due to shadowing in Go and Rust, both languages that idiomatically use it a lot.
 Some newer programming languages have outright banned variable shadowing, like Zig.

-If you ever heard of linear types, and never saw their utility, that's actually exactly what they are for: a variable gets 'consumed' and the type system prevents us from using it after that point.
+If you've ever heard of linear types, and never saw their utility, that's actually exactly what they are good for: a variable gets 'consumed' by a function, and the type system prevents us from using it after that point.
 Conceptually, `g.Wait(ctx)` consumes `ctx` and there is no point using this `ctx` afterwards.
 But the current Go type system does not prevent us from doing this, at all.

-Things get even muddier in the real program where the Have I Been Pawned API call was not the only thing we did after `g.Wait(ctx)`: a password length check was also done.
-Since this code does not care about a context, it ran just fine and the tests checking for this behavior passed.
+Things get even muddier when we notice that after `g.Wait(ctx)`, we do the password length check, and that gets to run, contrary to the `checkHaveIBeenPawned` call.
+Since the length check does not care about a context, it runs just fine.
 This might be a case of Go actually having function coloring!
 The API code and the length check code get treated differently.

+So my take-away: any time a Go function takes a context as a parameter, you must assume that this function might not run fully.
+Some parts of this function may run (the parts not depending on the context), and some may not, because they will immediately result in an error and Go encourages returning early on error.